Java Programs

 Java is a robust programming language since it uses strong memory management.
-It is strong in type checking and terminating function safely.
-Java is a strictly typed checking language, it does not allow to store high range value in a lesser range variable.
+It is strong in type checking and terminating functions safely.
+Java is a strictly typed checking language, it does not allow storing high-range value in a lesser range variable.
 The main features that make it robust are Exception handling, garbage collection, and memory allocation.

 8. High Performance